Augusta National was formerly a plant nursery, and all the holes are named after flowers that line the course...

 Augusta National, home of The Masters, is one of the most famous golf courses in the world.

-The stunning Georgia venue is known for its beautifully manicured fairways and greens and the beautiful colours of the flora.
+The stunning Georgia paradise is known for its beautifully manicured fairways and greens and the beautiful colours of the flora.

 The hole names are all derived from the flowers on the property, do you know them?